Hornsdale Power Reserve: Expansion

 In November 2019, Neoen announced that it would increase the battery capacity by 50%.
-The expansion cost €53 million ($A82 million, whereas A$71 million had been expected), funded by A$15 million from the state government, A$8 million from ARENA and up to A$50 million in cheap loans through the Clean Energy Finance Corporation.
+The expansion cost €53 million ($A82 million, whereas A$71 million had been expected), funded by A$15 million from the state government, A$8 million from ARENA and up to A$50 million in loans through the Clean Energy Finance Corporation.

-The expansion was completed by Aurecon on 2 September 2020, increasing its impact in the South Australia grid.
+The expansion was completed by Neoen on 2 September 2020, increasing its impact in the South Australia grid.
 The battery receives $4 million per year for essential grid security services.

 Operation

 It is owned and operated by Neoen, with the state government having the right to call on the stored power under certain circumstances.
-Phase one provided a total of 129 MWh of storage capable of discharge at 100 MW into the power grid, which is contractually divided into two parts:
+Phase one provided a total of 129 MWh of storage capable of discharge at 100 MW into the power grid, which was contractually divided into several parts, covering energy arbitrage, frequency control and stabilisation services.
+They included: